ITP Launches Online Appointment System For License Seekers - UrduPoint

 ITP Launches Online Appointment System For License Seekers

-The decision was taken to reduce congestion at the ITP headquarters as well as to save precious time of the citizens, said an official of ITP on Wednesday.
+The decision was taken to reduce congestion at the ITP headquarters as well as to save precious time of the citizens, said an official of ITP.

 He said the citizens did not need to visit the office for booking an appointment for driving license as "Now it is just a click away."
 The citizens of Islamabad were appreciating the ITP and took the twitter to extend their gratitude to the Senior Superintendent Police (Traffic) Farrukh Rashid for this initiative.